 According to experts, the number of divorce filings are one-third higher than normal in January.
 Couples who are contemplating divorce or going through a rocky patch are typically reluctant to file for a divorce during the last quarter of the year.

 Thanks to the holidays in November and December, couples often seek to keep their families together.
 Couples with children often stay together through the holidays for their kids, preferring not to put any undue stress on them during the time.
-According to The Atlantic.com, online searches during January for ‘divorce’ and ‘child custody’ surge.
+Online searches during January for ‘divorce’ and ‘child custody’ surge.
 By March, the two searches peak.

 Due to the decision to remain together during the holidays, it is on the first Monday of January that couples begin to seek out divorce lawyers.
 Just as people around the country make resolutions to eat better and exercise, the same holds true for divorces and relationships.